-Consumers have the world at their fingertips when shopping online.
-With just a few clicks, they can choose from different brands, features, sizes and colors and easily compare competitors’ prices.
+Consumers have the world at their fingertips when shopping online thanks to e-commerce.
+With just a few clicks, they can choose from different brands, features, sizes, and colors and easily compare competitors’ prices.
 So how can you position your product to be the one that lands in their shopping cart?
 We’ve recapped the latest trends in online shopping behavior below to help enhance your e-commerce strategy for 2021.

 Cross-Platform Synergies are Foundational

 Let’s say you’re in the market for a new tennis racquet.
 You start your online search at Amazon, which leads you to the Wilson website for more information, then after a price comparison, you ultimately purchase the racquet at Walmart.com.

 For today’s savvy online shoppers, this customer journey is very common — so retailers must deliver a cross-platform shopping experience across retail, search and social.
 In fact, according to a recent Kantar Media study, 63 percent of shoppers do their initial product research on Amazon, 57 percent use Pinterest to find inspiration, and half of all consumers use Google to discover new brands and products.
 Your e-commerce strategy should ensure there’s consistency and relevant content across all the platforms your customers use.

 A product detail page (PDP) is a page on an e-commerce site where an individual product “lives” online as its main page on the site, complete with details about the product.
 Details typically included on a PDP include price, dimensions, color(s), features, warranty and other more product-specific details.
 In most cases you are given the option to add the product to your shopping cart from here.